 - I used to interrupt people when I knew what they were about to say

-The whole point of the book is tomake people comfortable around you.
+The whole point of the book is to observe your behavior and help people feeling comfortable around you.

 The whole point of the book is to give you advice and tools to be comfortable around people, and to make people comfortable around you: In any situation, you can be perceived as a threat or as a friend.
 And you really want to come through as a friend.

-When you manage to create a friendly, calm and open picture of yourself in others, you will easily win people trust, and they will run the extra mile doing stuff for you, in the way you see best.
+When you manage to create a friendly, calm, and open picture of yourself in others, you will easily win people's trust, and they will run the extra mile doing stuff for you, in the way you see best.